longtermrisk/marltoolbox/README.md

 ## How to use this toolbox

 <b>Introduction</b>

+`marltoolbox` is a toolbox in that you should fork/clone and customize for yourself.
+You can create new experiments by starting from the existing examples.
+You should edit/inherit any functionality that doesn't fit exactly your needs.
+This repository is intended as a toolbox that can be shared in a research team.
+It is not intended to be used in production.
+`marltoolbox` is not a framework that provide a simple API to run experiments in a few lines of codes (this is a feature of `RLLib`).

 `RLLib` is built on top of `Tune` and `Tune` is built on top of `Ray`.
 This toolbox `marltoolbox`, is built to work with `RLLib`